Contact WALB

-WALB-TV, owned by Raycom Media prides itself on service to the South Georgia community, and devotes a significant portion of air time, in kind services, and promotional support to worthy causes.
+WALB-TV, owned by Gray Televison, prides itself on service to the South Georgia community and devotes a significant portion of airtime, in-kind services, and promotional support to worthy causes.
+Gray operates television stations from Maine to Hawaii.

 You can read up on the history of the station here.